What to Eat in Jurong West: Top 3 Hawker Centre

 Give their dish a try at 01-132 Boon Lay Place Market and Food Village.

 The Boon Lay Fried Carrot Cake and Kway Teow Mee

 Boon Lay Fried Carrot Cake and Kway Teow Mee offer both black and white versions of Carrot Cake.
-You can also order a combination of both if you can not choose between the two.
+You can also order a combination of both if you can not choose.

 The White Carrot Cake has a diverse and rich flavour.
 The Black Carrot Cake has a sweet, salty and rich taste.
-Whichever version you choose, you must eat it with their chilli, For an extra kick and texture to your dish.
+You must eat whatever version you choose with their chilli For an extra kick and texture to your dish.

 You can give these dishes a try at 01-125 Boon Lay Place Market and Food Village.

 Their name speaks to what they are known for.
 Aside from being popular with their yummy Kway Teow, they are also known for their fried oyster and morning bites like dumplings, buns and many more.

 Their fried kway teow has a vibrant and savoury flavour.
 And the noodles have a perfect texture and are in the middle of dry and moistness.
 They top it with fresh and chewy cockles.
 At the same time, their fried oysters are a part of very satisfying comfort food.
 The giant oyster is fresh and juicy and has a wonderful taste.